ddjidel/VlocityAPIClientNewtonsoft/README.md

 #### 3 - Select "Enable OAuth Settings"
 #### 4 - "Callback URL": http://localhost
 #### 5 - "Selected OAuth Scopes": Select them all and "Add"
 #### 6 - Save.
-You should a message saying "Allow from 2-10 minutes for your changes to take effect on the server before using the connected app"
+You should see a message saying "Allow from 2-10 minutes for your changes to take effect on the server before using the connected app"
 #### 7 - Click "Continue"
 #### 8 - Copy the "Consumer Key" and "Consumer Secret" (click on "Click to reveal" for that one)
 ### Get a Security Token (Optional)